Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

 Click the applicable radio button to select the appropriate option:
   - ![Radio button](../../Assets/Icons/RadioButton02.png "[Radio button]") *Export all*
   - ![Radio button](../../Assets/Icons/RadioButton02.png "[Radio button]") *All from last export on (if last export exists, otherwise all)*
-  - *Set marker to export time*
+  - [x] *Set marker to export time*
-  Mark the checkbox if time is to be exported.
+  Click the checkbox if time is to be exported.

 [comment]: <> (Unsicher, RS mit FH)

 - *File content*
 Click the drop-down list to select the applicable file content.
-The following options are available:
+The following options are available by default:

   - **Customers/suppliers**
   - **Chart of accounts**